github/codeql/change-notes/1.19/analysis-javascript.md

 * The taint tracking library now recognizes additional sanitization patterns.
 This may give fewer false-positive results for the security queries.

+* Support for AMD modules has been improved.
+This may give additional results for the security queries as well as any queries that use type inference on code bases that use such modules.

 * Support for popular libraries has been improved.
 Consequently, queries may produce more results on code bases that use the following features:
   - file system access, for example through [fs-extra](https://github.com/jprichardson/node-fs-extra) or [globby](https://www.npmjs.com/package/globby)
   - outbound network access, for example through the [fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)